 In September last year, Auckland Transport ordered two ‘extra-large’ electric buses from Chinese giants Yutong and six BYD electric buses, as well as the city’s first fuel cell bus that will be made in New Zealand.
 As part of this project, the New Zealand city will trial hydrogen fuel cell buses in partnership with bus operators and Ports of Auckland, who are building a hydrogen production and refuelling facility at their Waitematā port.

 New Zealand has made headlines in lowing carbon emissions recently.
 Late last year the antipodean country made global headlines when the Ardern government made a law setting the goal of net-zero emissions by 2050.
-The small country with only around 4.7 inhabitants is also banking on innovation in transport: This month we reported that this country in the southern hemisphere will be home to passenger trials in Vertical Take-Off and Landing (VTOL) autonomous electric aircraft with Wisk.
+The small country with only around 4.7 million inhabitants is also banking on innovation in transport: This month we reported that this country in the southern hemisphere will be home to passenger trials in Vertical Take-Off and Landing (VTOL) autonomous electric aircraft with Wisk.

 – ADVERTISEMENT –